elfarahma/ml_process-main/README.md

 # How to Use
 To use this machine learning model, you can send a POST request to the API endpoint with the following input payload:

+{
+"hdi": 0.7,
+"continent": "Asia"
+}

+# Project Output Format

+If successful, you will receive the prediction result in the following format:

+{'res': array([0.60120381]), 'error_msg': ''}

+# Conclusion and References

+## Conclusion
+- After conducting training and evaluation sessions with three regression models, it was found that the Random Forest Regressor model performed the best with the SMOTE method for handling data imbalance.
+The model training with hyper-parameter tuning showed better performance in MSE and R-square metrics